gala377/zig_ecs_test/notes.md

 ## What next

+- creating components/entities in lua [[#Exposing constructors to lua]]
 - exposing Commands to lua [[#Exposing constructors to lua]]
-- creating components/entities in lua [[#Exposing constructors to lua]]
-- Lua defined components - this one is hard and not sure how to do this yet
+- Lua defined components - this one is hard and not sure how to do this yet.
+  Kinda do actually, we can have a LuaComponent, that gets its id from lua and not from its type.
+Its from lua implementation would be just getting the ref and toLua would just be pushing the ref.

+- Events - not sure how this one would work but you know.
+Everything it its time.

+### Events

+We can have generic Event(T) type that is a component.
+It will be added as a global entity like resources.
+It will be just an array list of events i guess.
+Then we need to expose EventReader(T) and EventWriter(T).
+In general EventWriter(T) can be a resource and then we have a system s(Event(T), EventWriter(T)) that copies events from event writer to event buffer.

+EventReader would need to be handled by runtime, it would need to get Event(T) and then just create instance of EventReader { buff: event.buff, curr: 0 };

+Something like that.
+It is a specific use case of a ComponentProxy/MappedComponent.

 ### Exposing more types to lua